William Conybeare (author)

-William John Conybeare (1 August 1815 – 23 July 1857) was an English vicar, essayist and novelist.
+William John Conybeare (1 August 1815 – 23 July 1857) was an English vicar, essayist and novelist who was the first Principal of Liverpool College.

+Biography

-Conybeare was the son of Dean William Daniel Conybeare, and was educated at Westminster and at Trinity College, Cambridge, where he was elected fellow in 1837.
+William John Conybeare was the son of Dean William Daniel Conybeare.
+He attended Westminster School, where he formed a life-long friendship with George Cotton, later Bishop of Calcutta.
+He matriculated at Trinity College, Cambridge in 1833, where he was elected fellow in 1837.

-From 1842 to 1848 Conybeare was principal of the Liverpool Collegiate Institution (later Liverpool College), which he left for the vicarage of Axminster.
+From 1842 to 1848 Conybeare was principal of the Liverpool Collegiate Institution (later Liverpool College).
+There, he worked with John Saul Howson, with whom he would later publish Perversion: or, the Causes and Consequences of Infidelity.
+Whilst in Liverpool, he campaigned for the improvement of middle-class education in the city.

+With his health deteriorating, Conybeare resigned his position at Liverpool in 1848 and moved to Axminster, Devon, to become vicar.
+He served there until 1854, when he moved to Weybridge, Surrey, where his brother-in-law, Edward Rose, was the parish priest.
+He died of tuberculosis in Weybridge in 1857, and is buried in Brompton Cemetery, London.
+He was survived by his wife, Eliza Rose (1820-1903), and his son, John William Edward Conybeare.

+Publications

 Conybeare published Essays, Ecclesiastical and Social (1855), and a novel, Perversion: or, the Causes and Consequences of Infidelity (1856), but is best known as the joint author (along with John Saul Howson) of The Life and Epistles of St Paul (1852, 2nd ed.
 1856).

-Conybeare died at Weybridge, Surrey, in 1857, and is buried in Brompton Cemetery, London.
+He published Church Parties, a 30,000 word essay on the different styles of churchmanship found within the Anglican Church, in 1855.